Website Preloader

 graphic of a microphone with sound waves with text: motion graphics process step 5 voiceover talent

-5. Voice Over: Finding the right pipes for your project
+5. Voice Over: Finding the Right Pipes for Your Project – Human or AI

 We have an expansive network of voiceover artists.
-Between different accents, tones, and styles — there’s a perfect voice out there for your project.
-And we have the connections to reach them.
+Between different accents, tones, and styles, there’s a perfect voice out there for your project—and we have the connections to find it.

-Typically, we first start out by reaching out to the voice talent we think would be a great fit based on the information we’ve gathered from our client.
-From there, we provide examples of their previous work to ensure their voice jives with the client’s vision.
+Typically, we start by reaching out to voice talent we think will be a strong fit based on everything we’ve learned from the client.
+From there, we provide examples of previous work so everyone can evaluate whether the voice matches the tone and vision of the project.

-Usually, we find a fit pretty quickly.
-In the event that our client is looking for something else, we send out a casting call to our network and wait for auditions to start rolling in.
-From there, we filter out the best-of-the-best and send those to our client for review.
+Usually, we find a fit fairly quickly.
+If not, we send a casting call out to our network and wait for auditions to come in.
+Then we narrow it down and send the strongest options to the client for review.

 a graphic of four storyboards with text: motion graphics process step 6 storyboarding illustration

-Now that the treatment has been confirmed and approved, this is where we begin illustrating the concepts.
-Every still frame of the animation project is rendered in full detail.
-This is what we call our storyboard — a sequence of still images that map out your story from beginning to end.
+Now that the treatment has been approved, this is where we begin illustrating the concepts.
+Every scene idea is rendered in full detail.
+This is what we call the storyboard—a sequence of still images that maps out your story from beginning to end.

 The Illustration Process

-Once we begin, all of our graphics are custom-made to tailor specifically to your brand and your message.
-The goal is for everything to be entirely unique for your brand!
-We always stress the importance of high-quality assets — and here’s why!
-Hand-made graphics cost more, but you’ll stand out from thousands of other videos that are created using third-party graphics from resources such as Shutterstock.
-We are senior-level designers who love our craft and would never compromise a project for a better bottom line.
+Once we begin, all of our graphics are custom-made to fit your branding guidelines and your message.
+The goal is for the work to feel entirely unique to you.
+We always stress the importance of high-quality assets, and here’s why: custom-built visuals cost more, but they help your piece stand out from the countless videos built from third-party stock graphics.
+We are senior-level designers who care deeply about the work and would never compromise a project just to protect a margin.

-This is also where we get a second look at the timing and make any further adjustments as needed.
-The key is that everything is mapped out before we start animating to avoid having to go back to the drawing board.
-Once we finish the storyboard, we send it over to our client for review.
+This is also where we get another look at timing and make any adjustments needed.
+The goal is to map everything out before animation begins so we don’t have to backtrack later.
+Once the storyboard is complete, we send it to the client for review.

 Feedback Checkpoint #2

-Revisiting our housing analogy, the storyboard is like seeing a 3D rendering of the house.
-This is the last stage of the motion graphics process, where we can make significant changes to the final product without resulting in delays or revisiting the budget.
+Going back to our housing analogy, the storyboard is like seeing a 3D rendering of the house.
+This is the last stage where meaningful changes can usually be made without affecting the budget or schedule in a major way.

 Essentially, this is the most critical feedback checkpoint.

-As mentioned before, changes after animating begins are like moving an entire kitchen after the house has been built.
-All project stakeholders should carefully review the storyboards and ensure everything aligns with their vision before construction begins.
+As mentioned before, changes after animation begins are like moving the kitchen after the house has already been built.
+All stakeholders should carefully review the storyboard and make sure everything aligns with their vision before production moves forward.

 motion graphics process step 7 animation